Interactions

 Productivity and expression are both essential to an interface.
 Reserve expressive motion for occasional, important moments, to better capture the user’s attention and offer a rhythmic break to the productive experience.
 Hence there are two styles of motion - Productive motion and Expressive motion.

-Productive motion
+Productive Motion

 Productive motion is appropriate for moments when the user needs to focus on completing tasks.
 Micro-interactions such as button states, dropdowns, revealing additional information, or rendering data tables and visualisations can be designed with productive motion.

-Expressive motion
+Expressive Motion

 Expressive motion is appropriate for moments such as opening a new page, clicking the primary action button, or when the movement itself conveys a meaning.
 System alerts and the appearance of notification boxes are great cases for expressive motion.